LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 date: "2021-07-26T00:00:00.322Z"
 ---

 As a followup on [Kent C. Dodds' post "Write tests.
 Not too many.
 Mostly integration."](https://kentcdodds.com/blog/write-tests) I want to reiterate the question which tests to write and which tests not to write.

-All of what this post says is correct, but when writing tests for a react component, a library or your application's architecture, arguments about the testing pyramid or code coverage will not tell you what part of your current feature you actually need to test and which parts you can ignore.
-You will also not get a feeling of confidence that your application will have no bugs.
+All of what this post says is correct, but when writing tests for a react component, a library or application, arguments about the testing pyramid or code coverage cannot give you guidance on which parts of the code infront of you would actually test and which parts you would leave untested.

 ## A Practical example